udkyo/chatgpt-code-review-gerrit-plugin/README.md

 - `gptSystemPrompt`: You can modify the default system prompt to your preferred prompt.
 - `gptTemperature`: The default value is 1.
 What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
+- `gptReviewPatchset`: Set to true by default.
+When switched to false, it disables the automatic review of Patchsets as they are created or updated.
 - `gptReviewCommitMessages`: The default value is false.
 When enabled by setting to true, this option also verifies if the commit message matches with the content of the review.
 - `gptStreamOutput`: The default value is true.
 Whether the response is expected in stream output mode or not.